 City Planning Department

 The Belize City Council’s Town Planning Department is managed by the City Planner Ms. Carla Patnett and is overseen by the City Engineer Mr. Floyd Williams

 The development application is used by the Belize City Council as an administrative tool, to control and regulate development within Belize City.
-It is through these applications that residents of the City make known their intentions to development a portion of land, and state the desired purpose, whether for commercial, residential, industrial or other uses.
+It is through these applications that residents of the City make known their intentions to develop a portion of land, and state the desired purpose, whether for commercial, residential, industrial or other uses.